AdyStudios/LogiReader/README.md

 It works by taking in an excel file exported from the CRM Surveys, and creates a user-frinedly GUI, for easy reading.

 ## Why
-This project was started in 23_08 to make survey reading fun, or at least not difficult.
+This project was started in 23_08 to make survey reading easier, and more fun, or at least not difficult.

 ## Features
 - Disgusting codebase